-A few months ago, one of those talented ladies, Lori, sent me an e-mail where she shared with me a wonderful memory of her grandmother and gifted me a pattern.
+This granny star crochet pattern has such a sweet story to go with it!
+A few months ago, a reader named Lori sent me an e-mail and shared a wonderful memory of her grandmother and gifted me a pattern.
 And to keep the spirit of her message going, I asked her permission to gift it to you all as well.

 Throughout the year, Lori’s grandmother saved little balls of yarn scraps in a Kraut jar next to the chair where she crocheted.
 All the grandchildren would watch the jar of brightly colored yarn scraps grow and grow as they waited excitedly for Thanksgiving when Grandma would gather them around and teach them to make granny squares.
 Grandma would say “Haken op donderdag!”
 “Een granny deKen“!
 “Crochet on Thursday!
 A Granny Blanket!”